With numerous marketing KPIs to measure, learn which ones to use for each stage of the customer’s journey.

 How many deals you close isn’t the only way to tell how much you’ve earned.
 You can also use it to set realistic goals.
 Suppose you get 8% qualified leads from your blog posts and 10% of those request your service.
 You now know what figures you need to target in your next marketing KPIs.

 To gain quality leads, you want to make sure your site is in the top results when people search for keywords relevant to your product or service.
-This is where Search Engine Optimization plays into your marketing KPIs.
+This is where Search Engine Optimization plays into your content marketing KPIs.
 However, it’s not enough to just create an SEO strategy, implement it, and then be done with it.

 For SEO to work in your favor, you need to constantly measure it.
 Several things you need to check to include: